NetOpsCommunity/imc-scripts/adapters/ICC/Brocade/README.txt

+This package contains two adapters - FabricOS is for Brocade Fibre Channel switches, while BrocadeGeneric can be used for ICX switches.

+BrocadeGeneric notes:

+This initial version only does CLI backups.
+The TFTP adapter may work, but it has not been tested.
+To use the TFTP adapter, uncomment it in BrocadeGeneric_Config_Backup_Builder.xml

+The whole adapter needs further testing and verification.

+Todo:
+* Enable, test TFTP
+* Check if ICX systems support FTP, SFTP or SCP, and write adapters.
+* Update adapter-index.xml to enable support for a wider range of devices.
+It will probably work on others, but has only been checked on a 6610.
+* Enable pushing configs via CLI, TFTP.
+Should work, but currently disabled.

+FabricOS notes:

 Initial adapter written by Lindsay Hill (lindsay.k.hill@gmail.com)

 This was tested with FabricOS 6.2 and 6.4 systems.
 Backups only.
 No pushing configs.
 It uses SSH or Telnet to connect to a device and run configshow -all.